About Ibis Confluence

 The air conditioning system has been providing the same level of standard efficiency for years, but no optimization has been sought until now to increase overall building performance.
 Equipment issues are detected and registered manually, particularly those that affect user comfort, but the data is not collected or digitally recorded.

 The technician receives no notification from the devices in place in case of emergency, breakdown or any other problem.
 The only indicator of a problem is a random check, a customer's complaint, or an employee's feedback.

 The ibis Confluence is proud to offer a welcoming, modern and comfortable setting for an affordable budget.
 However, non-communicating equipment can lead to operational costs, insufficient energy efficiency and inconvenience to customers.
 The lack of connectivity is a challenge for the hotel in terms of prevention, detection, resolution and traceability of issues.

 Adeunis, Energisme and Wattsense have put in place a solution that transforms manual air conditioning equipment into an intelligent system allowing optimal monitoring of equipment and in particular the temperature and humidity of the building.
 We are focusing on the third floor corridor and the ground floor restaurant to demonstrate the utility of the solution.

 The air conditioning system consists of a reversible heat pump AERMEC NRL 0700 located on the roof of the building.
-The AERMEC equipment has been connected to the Wattsense Box using the Modbus communication protocol.
-The Box is installed in an electrical cabinet on the roof.
+The AERMEC equipment has been connected to the box of the Wattsense solution using the Modbus communication protocol.
+The box is installed in an electrical cabinet on the roof.